FC Dynamo Kyiv: Supporters and rivalries

 The Dynamo fan movement is one of the oldest in Ukraine.
 Active support began in 1980s during the Soviet period (Ukrainian SSR).
 Then began to appear first graffiti with the team's logo and was registered one of the biggest fights in the USSR: Dynamo fans against fans of Spartak Moscow in the center of Kyiv.
 In the 1990s on the stands became popular English style.

 Dynamo Kyiv fans show the team's logo at a match versus Borussia Mönchengladbach.

 Historically Dynamo ultras would frequently hold patriotic (Ukrainian nationalism) and strongly anti-communist actions.
 During the reign of Viktor Yanukovych the ultras had bad relations with the government, caused by persecutions of fans and other political factors.
 The most publicized action was "Freedom Pavlichenko" (Волю Павліченкам) in support of political prisoners father and son Pavlichenko.
 The ultras Dynamo took part in the Independence Day of Ukraine and Heroes Day celebrations.

 Dynamo ultras often use the image of Sviatoslav the Brave in the design of their banners.
 Svyatoslav, a printed magazine of Dynamo ultras, also bears the Kyiv prince's name.

-The most famous derby in Ukraine is Ukrainian derby, always held in a tense atmosphere.
-Dynamo maintains friendly relations with: Karpaty Lviv, Dnipro Dnipropetrovsk (Braty po zbroyi; Band of Brothers), Hutnik Kraków and with Zalgiris Vilnius, GNK Dinamo Zagreb, Dinamo Tbilisi, Stade Rennais F.C. fans.
-Strained relations with: Shakhtar Donetsk, Chornomorets Odesa, Metalist Kharkiv, Spartak Moscow and Legia Warsaw.
-Now all fans have declared a truce because of the war in Eastern Ukraine.
-They play the Kyiv derby with Arsenal Kyiv, a strong rivalry also due to politics; Arsenal fans are known to be strongly left-wing.
+The Ukrainian derby between FC Dynamo and Shakhtar Donetsk is considered to be the most famous football derby in Ukraine, as the fierce rivalry between the two teams is noted to formulate an atmosphere of intensity.
+Another notable rivalry game is the Kyiv Derby, where Dynamo faces FC Arsenal Kyiv.
+The rivalry between the two fanbases is heavily driven by their political leanings, as Arsenal fans are associated with anti-fascist and left-wing politics while Dynamo fans are characterized to be strongly natonalist and anti-communist.
+Dynamo maintains friendly relations with the following fanbases: Karpaty Lviv, Dnipro Dnipropetrovsk (Braty po zbroyi; Band of Brothers), Hutnik Kraków, Zalgiris Vilnius, GNK Dinamo Zagreb, Dinamo Tbilisi, and Stade Rennais F.C..
+On the flip side, Dynamo has strained club relations with Shakhtar Donetsk, Chornomorets Odesa, Metalist Kharkiv, Spartak Moscow and Legia Warsaw.
+However, the outbreak of war in Eastern Ukraine drove all respective club ultras to declare a truce with one another.